 #1 Military strategy

-Alderamin on the Sky follows the exploits of Ikta Solork, the son and protegé of a disgraced scientist, who is forced to join the army of his Empire as a conflict with a neighboring state turns dire.
-Ikta is not a fan of his country’s government and military traditions, so he works his way up to a commanding role so he can do things the way he feels they should be done.
+Alderamin on the Sky follows the exploits of Ikta Solork, the son and protegé of a disgraced scientist.
+He resents his country, but is forced to join its military when a war with a neighboring state turns dire.
+Instead of moping about it, he decides to work his way up the ranks, so that he may finally be the person making the big decisions.

 The core appeal of the show lies in watching Ikta navigate the complicated political landscape of his country and strategizing his way through difficult battles.
-The Empire is targeted by enemies from every direction and even from within, and many of these battles see Ikta at a distinct disadvantage.
-However, he himself has a trusted circle of friends to call upon, all of which compensate for skills that he himself lacks, and who can help him turn the tide when victory appears impossible.
+The Empire is targeted by enemies from every direction and even from within.
+Ikta wil have to fight many battles to set things right and most of those will see him at a distinct disadvantage.
+Fortunately, he has a trusted circle of friends to call upon, all of whom compensate for skills that he himself lacks.
+Together they can turn the tide, even when victory appears impossible.

 #2 Mixed fantasy setting